Other types of leave

 To apply for leave, you should submit an application to your line manager.
 If you are only going to be absent for a few hours, for example for a doctor’s appointment, it may be sufficient to make a note of this on your flexitime form.
 Irrespective of the length of the period of leave, you must always speak to your manager beforehand.

-There are a few (unusual) types of authorised leave that are not included in Primula and for which applications are still to be made using a paper form, such as:
+There are a few (unusual) types of authorised leave that are not included in Primula and for which applications are still to be made using a paper form.

 For certain types of approved leave, you have the right to receive your salary without reductions: